Monilinia fructicola: Life cycle

-Over-wintering: The fungus over-winters in mummified fruit on the ground or in the tree and in twig cankers.
+Overwintering: The fungus over-winters in mummified fruit on the ground or in the tree and in twig cankers.

 Spring Infection: two types of spores are produced in spring which can infect blossoms.
 Conidia are produced on cankers and fruit mummies on the tree.
 Apothecia (small mushroom-like structures) form on mummies lying on the ground.
-The apothecia discharge ascospores during the bloom period, but don’t contribute to fruit infection later in season.
+The apothecia discharge ascospores during the bloom period, but don't contribute to fruit infection later in season.

 Secondary Infection: Spores produced on blighted blossoms provide a source of infection for ripening fruit.
 Infected fruit become covered with greyish spores which spread by wind and rain to healthy fruit.
 Insects may also contribute to the spread of brown rot spores.

-Plant defences
+Plant defenses

-A plant's first line of defence against infection is the physical barrier of the plant's “skin”, the epidermis of the primary plant body and the periderm of the secondary plant body.
-This first defence system, however, is not impenetrable.
+A plant's first line of defense against infection is the physical barrier of the plant's “skin”, the epidermis of the primary plant body and the periderm of the secondary plant body.
+This first defense system, however, is not impenetrable.
 Viruses, bacteria, and the spores and hyphae of fungi can still enter the plant through injuries or through the natural openings in the epidermis, such as stomata.
-Once a pathogen invades, the plant mounts a chemical attack as a second line of defence that destroys the pathogens and prevents their spread from the site of infection.
-This second defence system is enhanced by the plant's inherited ability to recognise certain pathogens.
+Once a pathogen invades, the plant mounts a chemical attack as a second line of defense that destroys the pathogens and prevents their spread from the site of infection.
+This second defense system is enhanced by the plant's inherited ability to recognize certain pathogens.

 Elicitors: Oligosaccharins, derived from cellulose fragments released by cell wall damage, are one of the major classes of elicitors.
 Elicitors stimulate the production of antimicrobial compounds called phytoalexins.
 Infections also activate genes that produce PR proteins (pathogenesis-related proteins).
 Some of these proteins are antimicrobial, attacking molecules in the cell wall of a bacterium.
 Others may function as signals that spread “news” of the infection to nearby cells.
 Infection also stimulates the cross-linking of molecules in the cell wall and the deposition of lignin, responses that set up a local barricade that slows spread of the pathogen to other parts of the plant.